General Practice Privacy Notice

-The data will be shared with health and care professionals and support staff in this surgery and at hospitals, diagnostic and treatment centres who contribute to your personal care.
+According to the particular course of treatment, your data will be shared with health and care professionals and support staff in this surgery and at hospitals, diagnostic and treatment centres who contribute to your personal care.
+Theses will include:

 Many organisations across London share an aggregated summary view of your data, held in a secure Health Information Exchange and using a Local Health Care Exemplar format known as the One London patient record, in order to make quicker and better informed decisions in providing you with care.

-This practice is also part of a Neighbourhood Multi-Disciplinary Team based upon the Hackney Marshes Primary Care Network designed to bring together a number of service providers to help patients with more than one need.
+This practice is also part of a Neighbourhood Multi-Disciplinary Team based upon the Shoreditch Park Primary Care Network designed to bring together a number of service providers to help patients with more than one need.

 Your right to object